Yale-China Association: Early years

 At the urging of the home office in New Haven as well as other missionaries in China, the Yale Mission early on assumed more of an educational than evangelical function.
 With the arrival of Dr. Edward H. Hume in 1905, medical education and care became a major focus of the endeavor.
-The educational compound that began with Dr. Hume's medical clinic eventually grew to comprise a preparatory school, the Yali School; the College of Yale-in-China (later moved to Wuhan, where it joined two other missionary colleges to form Huachung University); and the Hsiang-Ya Medical College, Nursing School and Hospital.
+The educational compound that began with Dr. Hume's medical clinic eventually grew to comprise a preparatory school, the Yali School in Changsha; the College of Yale-in-China (later moved to Wuhan, where it joined two other missionary colleges to form Huachung University); and the Hsiang-Ya Medical College, Nursing School and Hospital.

 Over the years, Hsiang-Ya (a compound of hsiang, denoting Hunan, and ya, denoting Yale-China; transliterated today as Xiangya) developed a reputation for providing the most advanced training in Western medicine in all of central and southern China.
 More than at other foreign-affiliated institutions, an effort was made early on to bring as many Chinese faculty and administrators on board as possible.
 By the late 1920s, all major leadership positions were held by Chinese, and Yale-in-China was very much a joint Sino-American enterprise.

+Between 1919 and 1920, future Chairman Mao Zedong had several encounters with the school: he edited its student magazine, re-focusing it on "thought reorientation," and operated a bookshop out of its medical college.

 World War II

 The war years (1937–45) placed enormous strains on the Yale-in-China institutions, especially the Hsiang-Ya Hospital, which cared for war casualties and refugees.
 For example, the life of paralyzed Frank Wattendorf was spared at the hospital before he was evacuated.

 Many of the Changsha facilities were damaged by invading Japanese troops.
 Nevertheless, these challenges served to inspire renewed commitment on the part of both American and Chinese faculty and administrators.
-The Yale-in-China staff who returned to Changsha in September 1945 were determined to rebuild the campus and resume their pre-war operations.
+The Yale-in-China staff who returned to Changsha in September 1945 determined to rebuild the campus and resume their pre-war operations.
 Within four years, however, a Communist insurgency toppled the Nationalist government and Yale-in-China's future seemed uncertain in the face of growing hostility between the United States and China.